ekamperi/ekamperi.github.io/_posts/2020-11-27-have-you-ever-heard-of-covid.md

 ---

 While Newton stayed home, during the outbreak of plague, he discovered (or invented?) calculus, gravity, and optics laws.
-His work, however, remained incomplete, as he did not address the burning question, "Do you know anyone who became seriously ill with Covid-19?"
-I don't know where you come from, but here in Greece, this question has been asked rhetorically, often by conspiracists.
+His work, however, remained incomplete, as he did not address the burning question, “Do you know anyone who became seriously ill with Covid-19?”
+I don’t know where you come from, but this question has often been asked by conspiracists here in Greece (always in a rhetorical manner).

 For fun, I constructed dozens of toy models of social networks with different topologies (Barabási – Albert, Watts – Strogatz, Price, and random), with various parameterizations.
 Even with favorable assumptions about the transmission of the virus (and, therefore, its message), the vast majority of plots had a tail at their origin.